GAIA-IFAC-CNR/ESRA/README.md

 If it does not open, copy the local URL shown in the terminal and paste it into your browser.

+(You might need to create a Streamlit account)

 ---

 ## Using the Application